 - Facts that show acceleration.

-Contract Disputes Act of 1978 — CDA Construction Disruption and Delay Claims
+Government Contract Disputes – Construction Disruption and Delay Claims

-Under the Contract Disputes Act of 1978 claims law, and under FAR 52.233-1 if the government’s action cause delays or disruption, you may be able to file construction claims against the federal government.
+Under the Act and under FAR 52.233-1 if the government’s action cause delays or disruption, you may be able to file construction claims against the federal government.
 The agency has a duty of good faith and fair dealing.
 Therefore, you can file an appeal to the Court of Federal Claims for a denial of equitable adjustment.